PaulSonOfLars/tgbot/README.md

 # tgbot
 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a simple group management bot with multiple admin features, it has now become extremely modular and simple to use.
+Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

 Can be found on telegram as [Marie](https://t.me/BanhammerMarie_bot).
-Alternatively, [find me on telegram](https://t.me/SonOfLars) for any help/questions about this bot!
+Alternatively, [find me on telegram](https://t.me/SonOfLars) for any help/questions!

 ## Setting up the bot (Read this before trying to use!):
-Please make sure you have python3 installed, as I cannot guarantee everything will work as expected with python2!
+Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
+This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.

 ### config.py

 Make sure you have a config.py file in your tg_bot folder.
-This is where your bot token will be loaded from, as well as your databse URI (if you're using a database).
+This is where your bot token will be loaded from, as well as your database URI (if you're using a database).
 Have a look at sample_config.py for an idea of what it must contain.

+It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all defaults set in the sample_config.

+If you can't have a config.py file, it is also possible to use environment variables - see `./tg_bot/__init__.py` for a list of possible ENV variables.

 ### Python dependencies